-On October 1, 2010, the District entered into an Operations and Maintenance Contract with Doppelmayr Cable Car, Inc, to operate and maintain the OAC for an amount not to exceed \$4,907,000 (base service payment in 2009 dollars) annually for a period of twenty (20) years from revenue service date, subject to annual escalation based on Consumer Price Index.
-Total operating expenses incurred under this agreement amounts to \$6,242,000 in fiscal year 2018 (\$6,014,000 in fiscal year 2017).
-As part of the contract, the District is also required to deposit to a reserve account, the amount of \$768,000 annually, subject to escalation, for Capital Asset Replacement Program (CARP).
-The District allocated to the CARP reserve account \$951,000 in fiscal year 2018 and \$922,000 in fiscal year 2017.
+On October 1, 2010, the District entered into an Operations and Maintenance Contract with Doppelmayr Cable Car, Inc., to operate and maintain the OAC for an amount not to exceed \$4,907,000 (base service payment in 2009 dollars) annually for a period of twenty (20) years from revenue service date, subject to annual escalation based on Consumer Price Index.
+Total operating expenses incurred under this agreement amounts to \$6,448,000 in fiscal year 2019 (\$6,242,000 in fiscal year 2018).
+As part of the contract, the District is also required to deposit to a reserve account, an amount of \$768,000 annually, subject to escalation, for Capital Asset Replacement Program (CARP).
+The District allocated to the CARP reserve account \$991,000 and \$951,000 in fiscal year 2019 and 2018, respectively.
 The CARP will cover all major maintenance and rehabilitation expenditures during the term of the Operations and Maintenance agreement.
-The OAC started revenue operations on November 22, 2014
+The OAC started revenue operations on November 22, 2014.